-- (25) Community centers, physical culture studios, libraries, private clubs, lodges, art galleries.
+- (24) Baseball fields, stadiums.
+At least one parking space for each eight seats of design capacity. - (25) Community centers, physical culture studios, libraries, private clubs, lodges, art galleries.
 Ten spaces plus one for each 150 square feet in excess of 2,000 square feet of floor area in the principal structure. - (26) Animal hospitals and professional offices.
 Three spaces plus at least one space for each 200 square feet of floor area. - (27) Business service establishment.
-At least one off-street parking space for each 200 square feet of floor area. - (28) Food delivery restaurants.
+At least one off-street parking space for each 200 square feet of floor area. - (28) Food delivery and take-out restaurants.
 Parking requirements are one stall-space per employee on duty, one stall-space per seat should be provided, one stall-space per two delivery vehicles when owned, operated, and stored by employees, one stall-space per delivery vehicle when owned and operated by restaurant.
 One loading bay per store is required. - (29) Parking ratio.
 Based on a professional analysis of parking for any specific use, the city council may determine a reasonable parking ratio for such use.